liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

     users.update.last.login=false

 **Use LDAP Password Policy:** Liferay uses its own password policy by default.
-This can be configured on the Password Policies page of the control panel.
+This can be configured on the Password Policies page of the Control Panel.
 Check the *Use LDAP Password Policy* box if you want to use the password policies defined by your LDAP directory.
 Once this is enabled, the Password Policies tab will display a message stating you are not using a local password policy.
 You